steviemcg/scuguk/src/pages/events/2023/04/newcastle-epam-sitecore-usergroup.md

 templateKey: 'event-page'
 eventId: ad54e986-a15c-404b-aa68-3755989018aa
 title: Newcastle - April 2023
-sup: "Join us for the 2nd Sitecore Technical User Group meetup of 2023, along with pizza and drinks.
+sup: "Join us in the North for the 2nd Sitecore Technical User Group meetup of 2023, along with pizza and drinks.
 Hosted at EPAM's Newcastle Office, there will be talks from experts from the Sitecore community as well as time to catch up with contacts and make new connections."
-intro: "<p>Join us for the 2nd Sitecore Technical User Group meetup of 2023, along with pizza and drinks.</p>
+intro: "<p>Join us in the North for the 2nd Sitecore Technical User Group meetup of 2023, along with pizza and drinks.</p>

-<p>Hosted at EPAM's Newcastle Office, there will be talks from experts from the Sitecore community as well as time to catch up with contacts and make new connections.</p>
+<p>Hosted at EPAM's Newcastle Office, there are great talks from experts from the Sitecore community as well as time to catch up with contacts and make new connections.</p>

-<p>We will be following all government advice for hosting events to ensure that attendees are safe and comfortable.</p>

 <p>Please sign in and RSVP at the bottom of this page, so we can keep track of numbers for food and drinks.</p>